 - Medicare copays or health insurance.

 - Traffic, parking, public transport ticket violation and other fines.

 - Government charges such as the cost of a passport or paying back a Centrelink debt.

 The list could go on and on.
 Anything you could pay from online banking or at Australia Post.
 Living Room of Satoshi takes about a 3% cut via the exchange rate they use.

-The only thing you can’t use Living Room of Satoshi for is over the counter retail transactions where you would normally use cash or card, for that we have our next hero.
+The only thing you can’t use Living Room of Satoshi for is over-the-counter retail transactions where you would normally use cash or a card, for that we have our next hero.